 Chowan University's primary prevention and awareness program is conducted each fall for all new faculty staff and students.
 The programs covers Title IX issues related to Rape, Sexual Violence, Sexual Assault Sexual Harassment, Dating Violence, Domestic Violence, Stalking, Sexual Exploitation and Sexual Coercion.
 These programs shall include a statement that the University prohibits sexual assault, dating violence, domestic violence and stalking; Bystander Intervention and other community expectations are provided.
-The mandatory trainings are provided by Parker Poe Attorneys and Counselors at Law.
-The law firm also serves as Chowan University's primary Title IX legal counsel.
+The mandatory trainings are provided by The Association of Title IX Administrators (ATIXA).